Need help finding a lender?

 Fundbox is a business lender that specializes in offering financial products to small businesses.
-Founded in 2013, the company originally offered an invoice financing product for small businesses called Fundbox Credit.
-In 2017, Fundbox introduced a line of credit product called Direct Draw.
-More recently, the company has expanded a B2B payment service called Fundbox Pay, although this review will predominantly be focused on Fundbox Credit and Direct Draw.
+Founded in 2013, the company initially provided an invoice financing product for small businesses called Fundbox Credit.
+In 2017, Fundbox introduced a line of credit product.

-On the other hand, businesses that are well established might want to look at other options.
+On the other hand, businesses that are well established might want to look at some alternatives.
 Fundbox’s rates can be a little high in comparison to lenders that service established businesses.
 Additionally, with a maximum credit line of $100,000, larger businesses will find that Fundbox might not offer as much money as they need.

-However, if you’re looking for invoice financing or a line of credit and you don’t yet qualify for financing from another source, Fundbox is certainly worth investigating.
-Their application process is easy, requesting funds is fast and hassle-free, and borrowers report that the company has great customer service.
+However, if you’re looking for invoice financing or a line of credit, and you don’t yet qualify for financing from another source, Fundbox is certainly worth investigating.
+Its application process is easy, requesting funds is fast and hassle-free, and borrowers report that the company has great customer service.

 Are you interested in learning more?
 Read on for the details!